magento/architecture/design-documents/service-isolation/inter-service-communication.md

 requests much slower than with an HTTP server like apache/nginx (daemon would use 1 core, HTTP servers effectively distribute processes between cores)
 * Magento would have to be adopted to be run as a daemon
-* only supports 1 dimensional maps (with values of the same type) and one dimensional arrays
+* only supports 1 dimensional maps (with values of the same type) and one dimensional arrays which makes sending arbitrary structures (like template vars to an email service) impossible

 __RPC + REST__